EducationalTestingService/metaphor/TOEFL-release/README.md

 ...
 ```

 Please download the agreement here, fill it out, and send it to Chris Hamill (chamill@ets.org).
 Chris will contact the individuals and teams who completed and submitted the agreement on how to access the 240 texts on the release dates of the training and testing datasets.
+NOTE: The 2020 shared task participation period has concluded.
+We are now working on another agreement that allows researchers to access the dataset beyond the shared task.
+Stay tuned!

 Feature sets
 ---------